Deferred Action For Childhood Arrivals (DACA)

 Under a federal government policy established in mid-2012, certain people who entered the United States as children are eligible for protection from deportation through a relatively new process.
 Applying for Deferred Action for Childhood Arrivals (DACA) status may be a viable solution if you meet a range of complex criteria.
 If you obtain it, you may be able to live and work lawfully in the U.S. for two years, and renewal may be possible to extend that time.

-Identifying Viable Paths To Legal Residency And Work Eligibility
+Identifying Viable Paths To Lawful Status And Work Eligibility

 We have helped many students and other young people obtain DACA protection and freedom from the fear of removal.
-Our immigration attorneys are also adept at determining if specific circumstances present another solution, such as pursuing Special Immigrant Juvenile Status (SIJS) on behalf of an abused or neglected youth.
+Our immigration attorneys are also adept at determining if specific circumstances present other possible solutions, such as pursuing Special Immigrant Juvenile Status (SIJS) on behalf of an abused, abandoned or neglected youth.
 Vital considerations include:

 - DACA criteria are specific and comprehensive, covering when the applicant arrived, current age, educational status, any criminal history and more.
-The application must be completed with great diligence, because any mistake could expose you to denial and potentially serious consequences, ultimately including deportation.
+The application must be completed with great diligence because any mistake could expose you to denial and potentially serious consequences.